unbit/uwsgi-docs/Go.rst

 Going in production
 *******************

-In production environment you will probably puth a webserver/proxy in fron of your app.
+In production environment you will probably put a webserver/proxy in fron of your app.

 So your nginx config will look like that::